Family Encyclopedia >> Health

 • Fever

-• Sore throat or red throat
+• Sore or red throat

 • Irritated eyes